seanorourke7/FlooringCalc/README.md

 **User Stories.**

-This app is designed for use predominantly by sales personel.
+This app is designed for use predominantly by sales people.
 In big box Home and DIY stores there are usually specialists in each area of the store.
 For example in Woodies DIY there is a paint specialist, a DIY specialist, a Horticulturist, a building/flooring specialist etc. These people are highly trained/experienced in their specific area and handle most queries and sales.
 However when they are not available the other colleagues have to step in and help out and this is ok for the most part but one of the areas people find most difficult is calculating flooring.

 How many boxes the customer will need and how much it will cost based on the current offer?.
 Are they using feet or meters?, Will I need to convert the measurements ? and so on.
-This leads to people avoiding these interactions and waiting for the return of the 'Specialist'.
+This leads to staff avoiding these interactions and waiting for the return of the 'Specialist'.
 This means lost sales and unhappy customers.

 With this tool it is now simple to calculate exactly what the customer needs without any need for conversions or calculators.

-This takes away the uncertainty and fear of the sales person and instead allows them to concentrate on talking to the customer and selling.
+This takes away the uncertainty and fear of making a costly mistake from the sales person and instead allows them to concentrate on talking to the customer and selling.

 It's also just as useful for customers as they can now 'self serve' and get the correct pricing without any concerns for conversions and calculations.